 Here are several best practices you should be leveraging with your paid advertising:

 Call extensions: Make sure that your ads visibly display your contact information, especially your phone number.
 Some patients may feel more comfortable booking an appointment over the phone rather than online.

 Location extensions: Setting up location extensions allows potential patients to view your practice’s nearest location.
 This is particularly important if you have more than one clinic location.

-Sitelink extensions: Even if your ad is about getting a seasonal flu shot or is offering a short-term promo, site link extensions allow your business to display your other services, e.g. women’s health, blood pressure checks, etc.
+Sitelink extensions: Even if your ad is about getting a seasonal flu shot or is offering a short-term promo, sitelink extensions allow your business to display your other services, e.g. women’s health, blood pressure checks, etc.

 Structured snippets: This feature of Google Ads allows your medical practice to highlight specific aspects of your products and services.
 For example, if you are a plastic surgeon you may want to highlight services such as face lifts or chin implants.

-Organic search allows each healthcare practice to become a landlord and to have more control over their organic online presence.
+Organic search allows each healthcare practice to become a landlord and to have more control over its organic online presence.
 You no longer have to be subject to the whims of paid ad platforms and you won’t lose organic ranking just because a competitor has a higher healthcare marketing budget than you.

 Optimizing your website for visibility on search engines allows you to build a protective moat around your brand and will allow you to scale for long-term sustainable growth.
-The good news – once you “own that space” the traffic is free.
+The good news is once you “own that space” the traffic is free.